BlackbitDigitalCommerce/pimcore-single-sign-on/README.md

 ### Single sign on as default login method

 You can configure one authentication provider to be the default one.
 When this is done and a not logged-in user accesses `https://your-pimcore.com/admin` he will automatically get redirected to the authentication provider to login there.
 Afterwards he will get sent back to Pimcore backend being logged in.

+### LDAP

+For LDAP authentication providers no additional button gets added to the login screen but the normal login form gets used.
+With those credentials the LDAP provider gets requested and if the credentials are valid, the user gets logged in.
+Same as for other authentication types internally a usual Pimcore user will get created and the LDAP profile fields get applied ( e.g. username, email).